Sangeetha1997k/itgc-audit-portfolio/01-Company-Profile/README.md

 The fictional organization uses:

-- Microsoft Entra ID for identity management
+- Okta for identity management
-- Microsoft 365 for productivity
+- Google Workspace for productivity
 - ServiceNow for IT service management
 - AWS for cloud infrastructure
 - CrowdStrike for endpoint security